 A few notes:

 1. This is a mix of learning models and literacy strategies that can be used to accomplish what we hope a lecture might–‘give information’ and ‘promote understanding.’
-Not every one is a perfect replacement for what a “good lecture” is, but most, in spirit and function, are close.
+Some of these aren’t perfect replacements for what a ‘good lecture’ is, but most, in spirit and function, are close.

 2. Some of the ideas don’t have links–we’ll try to go back and add them.
 Suggest some in the comments if you know of a good one.
-We may go back and add brief definitions links to great content that then clarifies and extends these items with thinking, frameworks, strategies, and tools, because some are admittedly confusing in name-only.
+We may go back and add brief definitions links to great content that then clarifies and extends these items with thinking, frameworks, strategies, and tools because some are admittedly confusing in name-only.
 We were going to include several videos and frameworks, but that makes the post clumsy and slow-loading on smaller mobile devices.
-If you get curious and/opr confused and we still haven’t clarified something you’d like to know, either ask in the comments, or try keyword searching on your own.
+If you get curious and/or confused and we still haven’t clarified something you’d like to know, let us know.

 50 Alternatives To Lecturing